XAV-01/doc-processing/README.md

-# Patient Health Records - App Modernization with RedHat OpenShift
+# Document processing - App Automation with Cloud PAK for Automation and RedHat OpenShift

-This project is a patient records user interface for a conceptual health records system.
+This project is a document upload user interface for a conceptual upload system.
 The UI is programmed with open standards JavaScript and modern, universal CSS, and HTML5 Canvas for layout.

 The UI is served by a simple Node.JS Express server, and the overall project goals are: